 Now, that cow manure…

 Well, I can assure you that I’ll never hand out a business card glossed with Prophet Brian Francis Hume.
-And honestly, I couldn’t care less about titles.
-My heart delights in simply being a son of the Lord Most High.
+And honestly, titles do not impress or sway me.
+My heart simply delights in being a son of the Lord Most High.

 But I do operate with a prophetic bent.
 And I’ll let the fruit seen in the lives of others do the rest of the talking.